quantsingularity/BlockGuardian/docs/user_guide.md

 ### Mobile Responsiveness

-- QuantumNest Capital is fully responsive and works on all devices
+- BlockGuardian Capital is fully responsive and works on all devices
 - Access all features through your mobile browser
 - Use landscape mode for optimal chart viewing